Tom Stouch

-Thomas Carl Stouch (December 2, 1869 – October 7, 1956) was a Major League Baseball second baseman who played four games with the Louisville Colonels of the National League in 1898.
+Thomas Carl Stouch (December 2, 1869 – October 7, 1956) was an American Major League Baseball second baseman who played four games with the Louisville Colonels of the National League in 1898.
 He is best known for "discovering" Shoeless Joe Jackson who played against him while Jackson was in a mill team in Greer, South Carolina in 1907.

 Playing career

 Stouch was born in Perrysville, Ohio in 1869.
 His professional career started in the Texas League in 1892.
 He also played for a minor league team in Charleston in 1892.
 He moved on to Lancaster of the Pennsylvania State League in 1895.
 He moved around the Minors playing with four teams in 1896.
 He played in the New England League in 1897 and 1898 before landing a four-game stint with the Louisville Colonels in 1898.
 He had a .313 batting average, with 6 runs batted in in 16 at bats during his stint in the major leagues.
 He went back to the minor leagues playing in the Virginia League, the Atlanta Crackers of the Southern Association, and the Tennessee-Alabama League before becoming player-manager of the Greenville Spinners.